GarrettNicolai/DTL/README.md

 In short, the model is trained with the Margin Infused Relaxed Algorithm (MIRA) or known as the PA-I algorithm with the phrasal decoders (exact and Beam ones) in an online training framework.

-DirecTL+ is implemented by [http://www.cs.ualberta.ca/~sj Sittichai Jiampojamarn] during the PhD's years at [http://www.cs.ualberta.ca/ Department of Computing Science], [http://www.ualberta.ca University of Alberta].
+DirecTL+ was implemented by Sittichai Jiampojamarn during the PhD's years at [http://www.cs.ualberta.ca/ Department of Computing Science], [http://www.ualberta.ca University of Alberta].
 The first version of this model, so called DirecTL, includes: context n-gram, 1st order Markov, and linear-chain features.
 It was first introduced at ACL-08: